 Simply put: analytical skills are problem-solving skills.
 They’re a collection of traits and abilities that emphasize a logical, rational approach to tackling new ideas, sorting information, and discovering creative solutions.

-Having a natural inclination toward analytical thinking certainly helps, but it isn’t necessary.
+Having a natural inclination toward logical thinking certainly helps, but it isn’t necessary.
 An analytical skill is just that: a skill!
 And skills can be learned.

 Here are a few examples of common analytical skills: